-I am a PhD student in Mathematics at the University of Ottawa.
-Formely a MSc student in the Modelling and Computational Science program at the University of Ontario Institute of Technology.
+I am currently a PhD student in Mathematics and president of the Mathematics and Statistics Graduate Student Association (MSGSA) at the University of Ottawa.
+Formerly I was a MSc student with CLEAN in the Modelling and Computational Science program at the University of Ontario Institute of Technology and a BSc student in the Combined Honours in Chemistry and Mathematics program at Dalhousie University.

-I was heavily involved in the development of the Heat Engine environments and the application of both evolutionary and gradient-based reinforcement learning algoritms to these environments.
+Maximizing Thermal Efficiency: I was the lead researcher for the development of the Heat Engine environments and the application of both evolutionary and gradient-based reinforcement learning algoritms to these environments.

 My PhD research consists of studying how the access to information revealing actions affects the behavior of reinforcement learning agents and determining how the levels of available information changes the difficulty of a given reinforcement learning problem.